top of page

 There are a few ways to create a new presentation with Google Slides.
 You can click the New button from your drive, or simply visit the Slides home page in the Docs site.
 But our favorite Slides hack is even easier: just type slides.new into your browser, and Google will take you right to a new presentation!

-Converting between Slides and PowerPoint
+Converting between Google Slides and PowerPoint

 Your images and other items will be preserved, so you can pick up right where you left off.
 Slides even lets you import just some or all of the slides in your PPT.